Quick Chebureki Recipe – Чебуреки

 My recipe for Chebureki is adapted from the authentic version of how our family enjoys it best.

-We use beef in place of lamb in the filling (in place of lamb) and utilize the pre-made raw tortilla dough to make this Chebureki recipe quick and easy.
+We use beef instead of lamb in the filling and the pre-made raw tortilla dough to make this Chebureki recipe quick and easy.

-You might be wondering: why in the world would you use Mexican wheat flour tortilla dough to make the Russian chebureki recipe?
-Well, hear me out – it just so happens that both chebureki dough and the flour tortilla dough are made with the same exact dough ingredients (flour and water and a little bit of fat).
+You might be wondering why you would use Mexican wheat flour tortilla dough to make the Russian chebureki recipe.
+It just so happens that both chebureki dough and the flour tortilla dough are made with the same exact dough ingredients (flour, water, and a little bit of fat).

-This minor detail is absolutely not noticeable in the final taste test, especially given the convenience of getting this delicious Chebureki on the table in such a short amount of time.
+This minor detail is not noticeable in the final taste test, especially given the convenience of quickly getting this delicious Chebureki on the table.

 How to Make This Meat Pie

-- Mix together ground meat, ground or grated onions, salt, pepper, and water to make the most delicious meat pie filling.
+1. Mix ground meat, ground or grated onions, salt, pepper, and water together to make the most delicious meat pie filling.

-- Place the filling in the center of the uncooked tortilla, spread it around, and leave the outer inch unfilled.
-Then fold in half creating a half-moon shape.
+2. Place the filling in the center of the uncooked tortilla, spread it around, and leave the outer inch unfilled.
+Then, fold in half, creating a half-moon shape.
 Seal the edges by pressing with a fork firmly.

 Make sure to serve these Chebureki meat pies with this cucumber, yogurt and garlic sauce (Tzatziki Sauce) – it’s amazing!
-Or if not, sour cream or full-fat greek yogurt will make the perfect dipping companion as well.
+If not, sour cream or full-fat Greek yogurt will also make the perfect dipping companion.

 Can I use meat other than beef?

-Yes, you can use any other meat you prefer – chicken, turkey, and pork are all great options.
+You can use any other meat you prefer – chicken, turkey, and pork are great options.

 Good oil for frying?

 Any oil that has a high smoke point is good for frying.
-This includes vegetable oil, light olive oil, avocado oil, and peanut oil.
+This includes vegetable, light olive, avocado, and peanut oil.

 Try these other Main Course recipes: